SamXop123/Project-Toolsuite/README.md

 # Project-Toolsuite

+Project Toolsuite is a beginner-friendly, open-source, community-developed collection of tools that help with different tasks across various fields (for example, file manipulation, security, and more).

 Imagine this: you open your browser to make a PDF.
 You pour your heart and soul into it, pixel-perfect pages and what not.
 You proudly click download… and boom “Please log in to continue.”

 You sigh.
 You log in.
 Somewhere along the way, your enthusiasm quietly leaves the room.